daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 ##### Attributes:
 - Parents:
 - Rationale: It just makes sense to order this way.
 - Verification: Test
 - Safety Impact: None

+#### REQ-TRAQ-SWL-59 CLI entry point

+reqtraq SHALL implement a root command which will act as a CLI entrypoint and which will contain all other subcommands.

+##### Attributes:
+- Parents: REQ-TRAQ-SWH-16
+- Rationale:
+- Verification: Test
+- Safety Impact: None

+#### REQ-TRAQ-SWL-60 Setup configuration

+reqtraq SHALL implement a configuration setup that ensures the global configuration is configured before any command tries to access it.

+##### Attributes:
+- Parents:
+- Rationale: To ensure that the configuration is loaded for all commands.
+- Verification: Test
+- Safety Impact: None